Sharing Economy Reporting Regime: What you need to know

 We also have to supply the ATO with additional information such as a list of everyone who is using the Mable platform, their ABNs, and transaction data as required.

-How does this impact me?
+How does this impact independent support workers on Mable?

 As a sole trader, it is your responsibility to ensure you are declaring all of your income correctly.

-What do I need to do?
+What do you need to do?

-We may ask you to update your details so that we can meet the new reporting requirements.
+We may ask you to update your details so that we can meet the reporting requirements.
 The details you may need to update include:

 • Personal details (name and date of birth)